ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-base-class.md

 _Note:_ this could also be modelled via composition, which may have some advantages as well, especially if any of these methods contain a probability of changing in any given screen in a way that would break the "is-a" relationship.
 In that case, composition may be a wiser move.
 For the current case, though, I believe composition is more complex.

 The base class will be based on the code for one of the other pages.
 Either "Current Weather" or "Forecast" makes the most sense because they are almost identical.
 The UV index page, on the other hand, has some extra code that we do not need.
-Also note that our test currently exist in the individual page classes.
+Also note that our tests currently exist in the individual page classes.
 Let's leave them there.

 1. `ionic g class weather-page-base/weather-page-base --skipTests`
 1. Make the class generic: `export class WeatherPageBase<T> {`